 Then it’s a case of how the many ingredients can be employed to deliver the best possible cakes (within the limitations of the available resources).
 Clear as mud (cake)?

-So, what are your ITSM priorities for 2020?
+So, what are your ITSM and ITSM tool priorities for 2020?
 Do you have over three?
 And are you focused on “sourcing the ingredients” rather than “baking the cakes”?
 I’m sat here thinking that our focus on “sourcing the ingredients” is a very likely key root cause as to why things often take so long to change in ITSM.
-What do you think?
+What do you think about ITSM in 2020?
 Please let me know in the comments.